sudosu/rails_admin_mongoid_geospatial_field/README.md

 ## Configuration

 - `google_api_key` - if you use a Google Maps API Key, it can be specified here.
 - `default_latitude` - the latitude to center the map shown on if the latitude is blank.
-Defaults to 48.9226, the latitude of Ivano-Frankivs'k City, Ukraine
+Defaults to 48.9226, the latitude of Ivano-Frankivsk, Ukraine
 - `default_longitude` - the longitude used if the longitude is blank.
-Defaults to 24.7111, the longitude of Ivano-Frankivs'k City, Ukraine.
+Defaults to 24.7111, the longitude of Ivano-Frankivsk, Ukraine.
 - `default_zoom_level` - initial map zoom level.
 Defaults to 8
 - `map_width` - map width in px, eg: '400'
 - `map_height` - map height in px